FrankNPC/bitryon-logging-examples/bitryon-logging-integration-java-spring-example/README.md

  * 3: add io.bitryon.logger.spring.LoggingInitiationSpringApplicationRunListener to META-INF/spring.factories

  * In general, either one of above should be enough,
- * X: It may not work on final methods, or interface with @Logging, or with JUnit, try proxy and AOP pointcut
+ * X: It may not work on final methods.
+For interface, try proxy and AOP pointcut
- * Y: Annotate methods/classes/interfaces with @Logging, or manually add methods: io.bitryon.logger.boostrap.LoggingMethodIntercepter.addTargetMethods/addTargetMethod/addClasses
+ * Y: Annotate methods/classes with @Logging, or manually add methods: io.bitryon.logger.boostrap.LoggingMethodIntercepter.addTargetMethods/addTargetMethod/addClasses
  * Z: Integrate bitryon-logger-spring-boot-starter with AutoConfigurationBitryonLogger could work for AOP to proxy interfaces.

 ## Upload logs
- - register account on dev-portal.bitryon.io or dev-portal.bitryon.io separately.
+ - register account on dev-portal.bitryon.io or prd-portal.bitryon.io separately.
  - create and active your organization.
  - create and active the application and get the app_key for the agent.
  - download and configure [bitryon-logging-agent](https://github.com/FrankNPC/bitryon-logging-examples/tree/master/bitryon-logging-agent) to upload the logs into bitryon.io for traces.